The combinatorial formula for open gravitational descendents: The moduli, bundles and intersection numbers

-\begin{prop} \begin{enumerate} \item A real spin structure on a stable doubled surface, twisted or not, induces a real spin structure, possibly twisted, on any open component of the normalization and a possibly twisted spin structure on any closed component of it.
+\begin{prop} \begin{enumerate} \item A real spin structure on a stable surface, twisted or not, induces a real spin structure, possibly twisted, on any open component of the normalization and a possibly twisted spin structure on any closed component of it.
 For any node of $\Sigma,$ the induced structure is either twisted in both of its preimages in the normalization, or not twisted in both.
-The former case is the Ramond case, the latter is Neveu-Schwartz.
-If there are no Ramond nodes then the spin structures on the normalization determines the real spin structure on ${\Sigma_\C}.$ \item If the real spin structure is compatible, then so is the induced structure on normalization.
+The former case is the Ramond case, the latter is Neveu-Schwarz.
+If there are no Ramond nodes then the spin structures on the closed components of the normalization, together with the real spin structures on its open components, determine the real spin structure on $\Sigma.$ \item If the real spin structure is compatible, then so is the induced structure on any open component of the normalization.
 In this case, in particular, there are no twists in boundary marked points, and no boundary Ramond nodes.
-In case there are no Ramond internal nodes, but there may be shrunk boundaries, compatible spin structures on the normalization determine the compatible spin structure on $\Sigma_\C.$ \item A lifting induces a lifting on the normalization and vice versa. \end{enumerate} \end{prop} \begin{proof} The fact that the twisted spin structure induces one on the normalization, and is induced by one when there are no Ramond nodes is already true in the closed case, see for example \cite{Jarvispin}.
-Moreover, it is shown there that given the structures on the normalization and the identifications of the fibers in preimages of nodes, see Remark \ref{rmk:ramond}, the structure on the surface is determined.
+In case there are no Ramond internal nodes but there may be contracted boundaries, compatible spin structures on the normalization determine the compatible spin structure on $\Sigma.$ \item A lifting on $\Sigma$ induces a lifting on the normalization.
+A lifting on the normalization, together with a choice of a direction in $(\text{res}\circ b^2)^{-1}(\sqrt{-1}\R_{\geq0})$ for the preimage $z_+$ of any contracted boundary, induces a lifting on $\Sigma.$ \end{enumerate} \end{prop} \begin{proof} The fact that the twisted spin structure induces one on the normalization by pull back, and is induced by one, when there are no Ramond nodes is already true in the closed case, see for example \cite{Jarvispin}.
+Moreover, it is shown there that given the structures on the normalization and the identifications of the stalks in preimages of nodes, see Remark \ref{rmk:ramond}, the twisted spin structure on the surface is determined.
 The involution extends uniquely by continuity.

 The second claim follows from the fact that one can examine compatibility away from special points.
 Ramond boundary nodes can not appear by Proposition \ref{prop:arf_1_for_bdry_pts}.
-If $z$ is a shrunk boundary, there is a single, up to minus, possible identification map $\bar{a},$ as in Remark \ref{rmk:ramond}.
-Now, if $\bar{a}$ makes the shrunk boundary compatible, $-\bar{a}$ will make it not compatible, and vice versa.
-The fact that a lifting induces a lifting on the normalization is evident. \end{proof}
+If $z$ is a contracted boundary, there is a single, up to sign, possible identification map $\widetilde{a},$ as in Remark \ref{rmk:ramond}.
+Now, if $\widetilde{a}$ makes the contracted boundary compatible, with respect to the involution, $-\widetilde{a}$ will make it not compatible, and vice versa.
+The last statement is evident. \end{proof}